naujaValdzia/felix/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-You need [Docker](https://store.docker.com/editions/community/docker-ce-desktop-windows) to use Felix.
-You can get latest version [here](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+You need [Docker](https://store.docker.com/editions/community/docker-ce-desktop-windows) to use Felix, get the latest version [here](https://store.docker.com/editions/community/docker-ce-desktop-windows).

 After instalation you need to allow host system to share files with Docker container.
 Go to ```Docker settings -> Shared Drives -> Select Drive where you cloned this repository -> Click Apply```